|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Collimation of ionizing radiation - electromagnetic collimation of charged particles, mechanical absorption collimation, types of collimators, electronic collimation of radiation.
 Radiography - radiation imaging- image information, display of physical fields, position sensitive detectors, display of radiation distribution.

-Discovery of X-rays, the basic principle of X-rays.
+Discovery of X-rays, the basic principle of X-ray imaging.

-Sources of X-rays - X-rays - the origin of X-rays, braking and characteristic X-rays, wavelength and energy of X-rays, Duane-Hunt relation.
+Sources of X-rays - X-ray tubes - the origin of X-rays, braking and characteristic X-rays, wavelength and energy of X-rays, Duane-Hunt relation.

 Setting X-ray parameters - high voltage, cathode heating and anode current, collimation and X-ray filtration.